DiscoverAtlanta.com homepage

 Acworth: Cauble Park

-If you do not have a parking pass or if the parking is full, you will need to park downtown and walk down to the park.
+Parking at Cauble Park is by pass only on July 4 but you are not guaranteed a parking spot at Cauble Park with this pass so please plan on arriving early.
+If you do not have a parking pass or if the parking if full, you will need to park downtown and walk to the park.
 Shuttles will not be running for this event.
 Handicap parking will be available at McCall Primary School and there will be a shuttle provided for handicap attendees.
 Handicap shuttles begin at noon.

 Alpharetta: Wills Park